jjnether/obsidian_backup/jnetherton/DA/Active Orders/108629 - Meralco.md

 - 50B * (TRIP + SG3 * SV13T)
 - 50C * (TRIP + SG3 * SV13T)

+==VSR???
+Remote events downloading?==
+Add slides for event collection and SER collection?

 Training Meeting:
 - Will online training still be 8AM Dec 5 (philippine time)?
 	- Meeting invite?
 	- Chan have everything he needs for this?
 	- Will part of the training be for DSAM to cover, as listed in the agenda?
+- Will in person training also encompass commissioning?
+	- if so, is it energized?
+Are we following a certain procedure, similar to FAT maybe?
+- PPE?
+	- I was planning to bring hardhat/steel toes/safety glasses.
+Do I need FR shirt/pants?
+-

 Agenda:
 - Switchgear hands-on operation